GridTools/gt4py/docs/gt4py/GDPs/gdp-0002-regions.rst

 The implementation in GT4Py involves

-1. Correctly parse ``with horizontal()`` in the frontend, and add ability for IRs to represent this computation
+1. Correctly apply ``with horizontal()`` in the frontend, and add ability for IRs to represent this computation
 2. Add parsing tests
 3. Add code generation support
 4. Code generation tests